 Caplin & Drysdale’s private client group serves as trusted counsel to individuals and families on domestic and cross-border tax and estate planning issues, including the use of trusts, partnerships, corporations, and foundations and other charitable vehicles, the application of tax treaties, and the administration of trusts and estates.
 The private client group advises clients on all aspects of their estate planning, helping clients to define, develop and implement family values and goals while creating tax-efficient wealth preservation plans.
 The group also represents domestic and international clients in IRS disputes and DOJ investigations regarding their income, estate, gift, and generation-skipping transfer tax liabilities.
 Additionally, lawyers within the group advise individuals with respect to their U.S. tax compliance issues, including pre- and post-immigration issues for international clients and expatriation planning for U.S. citizens and residents.

-Ranked members Beth Shapiro Kaufman and Anne J O’Brien draw on their considerable experience to advise clients on tax planning and tax controversies.
+Ranked members Beth Shapiro Kaufman, Anne J. O’Brien, and Megan E. Wernke draw on their considerable experience to advise clients on tax planning and tax controversies.
 Ms. Kaufman is particularly active in the generation-skipping transfer tax area, having previously served as the associate tax legislative counsel at the Treasury Department, responsible for all estate, gift, and generation-skipping matters.
-Ms. O’Brien draws on over 25 years of experience representing domestic and international clients, with a focus in counseling clients regarding family business ownership and business succession planning.
-Other members in the group include: Dianne C Mehany who utilizes her background in tax controversy to counsel high-net-worth individuals on cross-border taxation and to defend positions in contentious proceedings with the IRS or DOJ, particularly with respect to their interests in foreign trusts and CFCs; Kirsten Burmester who brings significant experience in PFIC and CFC rules, as well as the throwback rules applicable to foreign trusts, and the application of the 2017 repatriation (section 965) tax; Victor A Jaramillo, who advises clients on international tax planning and controversies, tax treaty issues and competent authority proceedings, tax noncompliance issues, and pre-immigration and expatriation planning; Jonathan S Brenner, who advises domestic and international clients with respect to the taxation of individuals and closely held businesses, including the application of tax treaties and subpart F; and James E Salles, who advises with respect to the taxation of individuals and closely held businesses, Federal and State tax audits and ruling requests, and coordinates with clients’ accountants on return preparation issues.
-The group is supported by talented of counsels Megan E Wernke and Alison F Egan and associates Sae Jin Yoon and Amanda M Leon.
+Ms. O’Brien draws on over 30 years of experience representing domestic and international clients, with a focus in counseling clients regarding family business ownership and business succession planning.
+Ms. Wernke advises clients on their estate plans and also relies on her experience in tax controversies and litigation to advise clients with respect to substantial gift tax, estate tax, generation-skipping tax, and fiduciary income tax issues at all stages of controversy.
+Other members in the group include: Dianne C. Mehany who utilizes her background in tax controversy to counsel high-net-worth individuals on cross-border taxation and to defend positions in contentious proceedings with the IRS or DOJ, particularly with respect to their interests in foreign trusts and CFCs; Kirsten Burmester who brings significant experience in PFIC and CFC rules, as well as the throwback rules applicable to foreign trusts, and the application of the 2017 repatriation (section 965) tax; Victor A. Jaramillo, who advises clients on international tax planning and controversies, tax treaty issues and competent authority proceedings, tax noncompliance issues, and pre-immigration and expatriation planning; Jonathan S. Brenner, who advises domestic and international clients with respect to the taxation of individuals and closely held businesses, including the application of tax treaties and subpart F; and James E. Salles, who advises with respect to the taxation of individuals and closely held businesses, Federal and State tax audits and ruling requests, and coordinates with clients’ accountants on return preparation issues.
+Of Counsel Alison F. Egan advises on a wide range of estate planning matters, leveraging her quantitative analytic skills and her knowledge of cross-border tax issues.
+The group is supported by talented associates Sae Jin Yoon, Amanda M. Leon, and Sarah J. Racicot.
 The firm’s attorneys are recognized for developing creative solutions and exercising excellent judgement when assisting clients with their complex tax issues.